dialog-semiconductor/BLE_SDK6_examples/ble_burst_adv/Readme.md

 * **Hardware configuration**

-	- This example runs on The DA14485/DA14586 Bluetooth Smart SoC devices.
+	- This example runs on the DA14585/DA14586 Bluetooth Smart SoC devices.
 	- A Basic or PRO Development kits is needed for this example.

 * **Software configuration**